temporalio/features/features/query/unexpected_return_type/README.md

 # Workflow Queries: Unexpected return type
-Upon providing the name of a query handler which does not exist (yet), the SDK should reject that query.
+Upon returning a type different from the one expected by the query caller, the client should return some kind of deserialization error if the SDK has sufficient type information to do so.

 # Detailed spec
-Issue a query with an unregistered type name, expect an error.
+Query a handler which returns a string, but try to interpret it as an int.